ray-project/ray/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 | Head node  | 1   | m5.xlarge   | -     | -     | -     |
 | Worker node| 16  | g5.4xlarge    | 1 x A10G     | 24 GB      | 64 GB      |

-And launch the following script to finetune LLaMA 2 7B:
+And launch the following script for a demo of the finetuning on LLaMA 2 7B:

 ```
 ./run_llama_ft.sh --size=7b --as-test